 - The brand name should go at the end of the meta title tag as this will help the URL rank for a branded search query.

-- The Oxford comma is omitted and use the ampersands in lieu of “and” to save character space.
+- SEO Technique Tip: Use the ampersands in lieu of “and” to save character space.

 What: A back end element that is not visible on the front end of a site, only visible underneath the meta title tag of a ranking URL in SERPs when results are returned to searchers.
 Meta descriptions are no longer a search engine optimization ranking factor but are vital for click-through rate (CTR), which is one of several factors that correlate highly with positive rankings.
 A well-written meta description gives users a glimpse at your pages’ contents and can entice searchers to click through to your site.
 A meta description tag is denoted in HMTL as <meta name = “description” content= “Our SEO services put your brand at the top of the search engines, claiming brand dominance in the category and establishing your business as the authority.”/>

 Meta Description Best Practices: